hipe/tmx/zerk/doc/issues/027-formal-parameter-sharing.md

      • you FAIL IFF ANY OF:

-       • the dependency is required and it had missing dependencies
+       • the dependency is required and it had missing required dependencies of its own.

        • the dependency (required or optional) met its dependencies but failed on execution.